r2evans/violinplot/README.md

 Violin plot is a method for plotting numeric data using a rotated/mirrored kernel density plot.
 Other implementations exist (namely from [ggplot2](https://github.com/hadley/ggplot2)) that provide extensive customization.
 This package provides an alternative implementation that relies solely on base graphics, yet still provides methods for `data.frame`, `matrix`, `list`, `numeric` vectors, and `formula`.

+There is another base-graphics implementation of violin plots, [here](https://cran.r-project.org/web/packages/vioplot/index.html), but it hasn't been updated since 2005 and its URL link is dead.
+It does not support all of the methods and functionality that this package supplies.

 Installation
 ------------